awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-3d-2d-object-tracking.md

 ![\[The worker task interface used for the 3D-2D point cloud object tracking annotation task.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/sms-sensor-fusion.png)

 Once workers add a single cuboid, that cuboid is replicated in all frames of the sequence with the same ID\.
 Once workers adjust the cuboid in another frame, Ground Truth interpolates the movement of that object and adjust all cuboids between the manually adjusted frames\.
+The accuracy of the cuboid to image projection is based on accuracy of calibrations captured in the extrinsics and intrinsics data\.

 If you provide camera data for sensor fusion, images are matched up with scenes in point cloud frames\.
+Note that the camera data should be closely synchronized with the point cloud data\.
+The manifest file holds the extrinsics and intrinsics and pose to allow the cuboid projection on the camera image to be shown\.

 Worker can navigate in the 3D scene using their keyboard and mouse\.
 They can:
 + Double click on specific objects in the point cloud to zoom into them\.